bingeli1212/nitrile-preview/doc/DOC-contex.md

-# Creating a CONTEXT document
+# Creating a ConTeXt document

 When running 'nic' and the document is not a master document, then no chapter is to be created, and only sections are.
-In particular, each HDGS/1 block will become a "section" of the CONTEXT document, and the HDGS/2 block is to become a subsection.
+In particular, each HDGS/1 block will become a "section" of the ConTeXt document, and the HDGS/2 block is to become a subsection.
 If there is a HDGS/0 block it will also be part of the generated TEX document, but it will not be a section.
 It is simply a paragraph with a bigger font (\tfd).